 Tips for new build homes

-Did you know, you can reduce your heating costs by installing a modern, economical heating system and at the same time make a significant contribution to climate protection?
+Fortunately, you can reduce your heating costs by installing a modern, economical heating system whilst making a significant contribution to climate protection.

-Renewable energy is often the best choice when it comes to new build developments.
-Energy efficient heating systems based on fossil fuels reduce heating costs and CO₂ emissions by an average of 30%.
-However, not every type of heating system is suitable for every home.
+Renewable energy is often the best choice when it comes to new build developments, as they are more energy efficient and provide more sustainable solutions to home heating.
+With that said, energy-efficient heating systems based on fossil fuels are reliable and trustworthy - they’ve been in use for a long time - and will certainly be an effective heating method.
+The fact is that not every type of heating system is suitable for every home.

 Start the planning stage in good time

-Deciding on the right type of heating system as early as possible when planning your new home is key as it allows you to carry out the construction, based on the system you choose.
+Deciding on the right type of heating system as early as possible when planning your new home is key as it allows you to carry out the necessary construction based on the system you choose.
+For example, if you were to opt for a ground, water or air source heat pump solution, having the foresight of the installation location can be incredibly beneficial.

-For advice and guidance before deciding on your new system, consult an installer in your local area.
+For advice and guidance before deciding on your new system, consult an installer in your local area to ensure you choose the right heating system for your home.

 The output of your heating system

-It’s crucial for your new heating system to meet the needs of your family.
+It’s crucial for your new heating system to meet the needs of your family and home size.
+It’s also equally as important to consider your hot water supply and the demand you expect to put on it day-to-day.

-New systems available today mean that hot water can be available from any tap, at all times, as and when it’s needed.
-It’s important to consider what you need now but also what you may need in the future, so the ability to upgrade is an important consideration.
+The vast majority of new systems available today are capable of ensuring hot water is available from any tap, at all times, as and when it’s needed.
+With that said, a larger home that will put a lot of pressure upon the system - multiple users consistently - could impact on performance.
+It’s important to consider what you need now along with what you may need in the future, so the ability to upgrade is an important consideration.

 By selecting a heating system that can be upgraded, it means your requirements can always be met, even if they increase unexpectedly.